-The steps to change the default location of OST files are as follows:
+The steps to change the OST file location are as follows:

 Figure 1: Run dialog box

-- The Registry Editor is launched.
-In it, use the appropriate keys that depend on the version of Outlook in use.
+2. The Registry Editor is launched.
+In it, use the appropriate keys, depending on the version of Outlook you’re using.

-- In the right-hand-side pane of Registry Editor right-click on an empty area.
-Then, select New > Expandable String Value as shown in the figure below.
+3. In the right-hand-side pane of Registry Editor, right-click on an empty area.
+Then, select New > Expandable String Value.

 Figure 2: Selection of Expandable String Value in the Registry Editor

-- A new Value is created.
-In the Edit String dialog box, assign ForceOSTPath name to the Value and enter the new default location, under the Value Data option, to save the OST file generated by Exchange account.
-Then, click on the OK
+4. A new Value is created.
+In the Edit String dialog box, assign ForceOSTPath name to the Value and enter the new default location, under the Value Data option, to save the OST.
+Then, click on OK.

 Figure 3: Edit String to enter value name and value data

-Note – With this, whenever a new Exchange email account is set a new OST file will be created automatically in the new default location of OST file that is chosen.
+Note: When a new Exchange email account is set up, a new OST file will be created automatically at the default location that you’ve chosen for OST file.

-In Windows 10, Windows 8, Windows 7, and Windows Vista the default location of the OST file is C:\Users\%username%\AppData\Local\Microsoft\Outlook
+In Windows 10, 8, 7, and Vista, the default location of the OST file is C:\Users\%username%\AppData\Local\Microsoft\Outlook

-In Windows XP, the default OST file location is as follows:
+In Windows XP, the default OST file location is: